githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/dl8zLkyAXlg.jpg"
     },
     {
+        "name": "Procedurally Generated Potions!",
+        "description": "Join Richard, Shannon, and Vivian as they do some drawing--with math!
+Learn how to use the \"image\" blocks to create interesting randomized sprite images.", "youTubeId": "mgctDnx1cFw",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/mgctDnx1cFw.jpg"
+    },
+    {
+        "name": "A Centennial Celebration Stream",
+        "description": "Join Richard, Shannon, Joey, and Vivian as we reminisce and play some of our favorite games that we've made since starting the MakeCode Arcade Advanced livestream.
+This video marks our 100th stream!
+Thank you so much for tuning in.", "youTubeId": "jxhT9iJKhWQ",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/jxhT9iJKhWQ.jpg"
+    },
+    {
+        "name": "Producing a Play!",
+        "description": "Join Richard, Shannon, Joey, and Vivian as we finish putting together our production of Hamlet!
+We write out the play within a play scene, and add small features like audience reactions, curtain rising/falling, and having the actors face the right direction when they're moving and talking.
+We also do a table read!", "youTubeId": "eni6v871XrI",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/eni6v871XrI.jpg"
+    },
+    {
         "name": "Ice Cream Tower Pt.
 2",
         "description": "Join Richard, Vivian, and Joey as they finish up the ice cream tower game from last stream.
 Watch as Richard fails at his own game over and over and over and over and over....", "youTubeId": "LTZqe54Zy2k",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
         "imageUrl": "/static/advanced-stream/LTZqe54Zy2k.jpg"
+    },
+    {
+        "name": "Art Stream",
+        "description": "In this video, Richard, Joey, and Vivian do some art instead of some code.
+We started making a tileset for a small town.", "youTubeId": "hRy23k93-7A",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/hRy23k93-7A.jpg"
     },
     {
         "name": "Gacha Race",